bsomps/BlenderGeoModeller/README.md

 ## ****

 **BlenderGeoModeller** is a practical add-on designed for integrating geological data into Blender -- an open-source 3D modeling software.
 It equips users with tools to work with drill hole interval data, point data, and structural features within a spatially accurate 3D environment.
-By leveraging Blender’s remarkably versatile 3D capabilities, the add-on aims to streamline geological workflows, enabling the efficient creation and analysis of geospatial and geologic data on a customizable and adaptable platform
+By leveraging Blender’s remarkably versatile 3D capabilities, the add-on aims to streamline geological workflows, enabling the efficient creation and analysis of geospatial and geologic data on a customizable and adaptable platform...all free of cahrge and open source

 **Works with Blender V3.8 and up**